 It will, however, take much more than public service announcements to ultimately change behavior.
 Without the right financial incentives and economics for people to be able to make the right choices and understand the penalties and implications for not doing so may be the next step.
 The questions that remains unanswered is with the growing rise of health care costs: Will insurance companies start charging consumers more based on their diet and eating habits?

 The recent evidence about the number of children now being treated with insulin for type 2 diabetes, and the exploding rates of obesity in America, are an important signal that aggressive measures are ahead of us in order to turn this ship around.

 Dr. Sreedhar Potarazu is an acclaimed ophthalmologist and entrepreneur who has been recognized as an international visionary in the business of medicine and health information technology.
 He is the founder of VitalSpring Technologies Inc., a privately held enterprise software company focused on providing employers with applications to empower them to become more sophisticated purchasers of health care.
-Dr Potarazu recently founded GoodChime! a social platform for driving consumer engagement in health for which he is the chairman.
+Dr. Potarazu is the founder and chairman of WellZone, a social platform for driving consumer engagement in health.